 D2 drops to 7.2 equivalencies, but rosters are also smaller.
 The ratio isn't dramatically worse than D1.
 And D2 programs frequently stack athletic aid with academic merit awards in ways D1 programs can't, which often makes the total package more competitive than the raw scholarship number suggests.

 NAIA is worth examining.
-At 12 equivalencies per program — matching D1 — NAIA programs can offer real money in smaller, less competitive environments.
+At 12 equivalencies per program with smaller rosters than D1, NAIA programs can offer real per-player scholarship value.
 For athletes who aren't D1 caliber but have legitimate ability, NAIA softball is consistently underestimated.

 NJCAA D1 programs carry 24 equivalencies, significantly more per program than any NCAA division.
 The JUCO pathway is a legitimate route for athletes who need development time or a different financial structure — not a fallback, but a strategy.